diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 ## oozieWFAppPath

 Schedoscope supports an autodeployment mechanism for Oozie bundles.
-If that mechanism is used, `workflowAppPath` should point to the correct path used for autodeployment (see below). `oozieWFPath` constructs this path from the `bundle` and `workflow` names of the transformation.
+If that mechanism is used, `workflowAppPath` should point to the HDFS path used for autodeployment (see below). `oozieWFPath` constructs this path from the `bundle` and `workflow` names of the transformation.

     def oozieWFPath(bundle: String, workflow: String): String

+Parameters:

+* `bundle`: logical name for the bundle the workflow belongs to
+* `workflow`: logical name of the workflow

 # Examples

+The following is an example of an Oozie transformation referencing an already deployed workflow:

+    transformVia(() =>
+      OozieTransformation(
+        "osm", "computeNearestTrainstations",
+        "/hdp/dev/osm/oozie/workflows/osm/computeNearestTrainstations"
+      ).configureWith(
+        Map(
+          "jobTracker" -> cluster.getJobTrackerUri(),
+          "nameNode" -> cluster.getNameNodeUri(),
+          "oozie.use.system.libpath" -> "false"
+      ))

+Should autodeployment be used - in the default case, this means deployment to `/tmp/schedoscope/oozie/dev/workflows/osm/computeNearestTrainstations` - the transformation can be changed to

+    transformVia(() =>
+      OozieTransformation(
+        "osm", "computeNearestTrainstations",
+        oozieWFPath("osm", "computeNearestTrainstations")
+      ).configureWith(
+        Map(
+          "jobTracker" -> cluster.getJobTrackerUri(),
+          "nameNode" -> cluster.getNameNodeUri(),
+          "oozie.use.system.libpath" -> "false"
+      ))

 # Packaging and Deployment

 # Change detection